anjalisilva/TestingPackage/README.md

 browseVignettes("TestingPackage")
 ```

-This package contains 4 functions to illustrate how a simple R package functions.
+This package contains 4 functions to demonstrate components of a simple R package.
 The InfCriteria_v3() function makes use of mclust R package to generate ICL values.
 The stats R package is used for generating multinomially distributed random number vectors.
 The InfCriteria_plot makes use of the graphics R package to generate a plot of information criteria values.
 InfCriteria_plot() makes use of the graphics R package to generate a plot of information criteria values.
 NormFactors() is a function that calculates normalization factors via TMM given a dataset using edgeR R package. runTestingPackage() is the function that launches the shiny app for this package.

 Refer to package vignettes for more details.
 The package tree structure is provided below (this is optional).